cnadler86/micropython-camera-API/README.md

 ## Benchmark

-I didn't use a calibrated osziloscope, but here is a FPS benchmark with my ESP32S3 (xclck_freq = 20MHz, GrabMode=LATEST, fb_count = 1, jpeg_quality=85%) and OV2640.
+I didn't use a calibrated oscilloscope, but here is a FPS benchmark with my ESP32S3 (xclk_freq = 20MHz, GrabMode=LATEST, fb_count = 1, jpeg_quality=85%) and OV2640.
 Using fb_count=2 theoretically can double the FPS (see JPEG with fb_count=2).
-This might also aplly for other PixelFormats.
+This might also apply for other PixelFormats.

 | Frame Size | GRAYSCALE | RGB565 | YUV422 | JPEG   | JPEG (fb=2) |
 |------------|-----------|--------|--------|--------|-------------|